-SHRA administers the Home Repair Program and will continue to do so in future action plan years.
-Through the use of CDBG funds, the Home Repair Program offers grants to low-income households (50% of median income) for emergency/health and safety repairs and accessibility modifications for disabled homeowners and renters that earn less than 80% of median income.
+SHRA administers the Home Repair Program.
+Through the use of CDBG funds, Home Repair Program offers grants to low-income households (50% of median income) for emergency/health and safety repairs and accessibility modifications for disabled homeowners and renters that earn less than 80% of median income.
+This program has been successful and will continue in future action plans.

 SHRA multifamily new construction and rehabilitation programs were funded with HOME and leveraged dollars from bonds and tax credits, state, local, and private sources.

-The Development Finance team continues to offer loans to affordable developers, both for profit and nonprofit, for the rehabilitation of substandard housing and for the development of new affordable housing.
+Where HOME funds were used to assist, our programs met the Section 215 requirements for affordable housing regarding purchase price, income levels served and resale restrictions.
+The Development Finance team continues to offer loans to affordable developers, both for profit and nonprofit, and to property owners for the rehabilitation of substandard housing and for the development of new affordable housing.
 The Department's purpose is to invest public funds in new construction or rehabilitation projects that preserve and expand the supply of affordable housing.
 Staff continued to underwrite the issuance of tax-exempt mortgage revenue bonds, perform credit analyses, and create public financing structures.
 SHRA provides housing loans to support new construction in growth areas and urban infill development in older neighborhoods, the rehabilitation of deteriorated properties as a revitalization tool, and for the continued preservation of existing affordable housing.